roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Walking into the club, Vanessa only cared for one thing.
 She needed to convince Pavone that she couldn't do anal during this shift.
 So she stormed straight into his office to confront him.

  She simply burst into his office without even knowing.
 Pavone was having a meeting with another guy but Vanessa didn't care.
-Report_Story #4